embreymorton/CS-Grad-Tracker/README.md

 - `cd <project directory>`
 - Follow [basics](#basics) under [Starting the app with docker](#starting-the-app-with-docker)

+# CI/CD
+We are using Gitlab's CI/CD to automatically run tests and deploy to the virtual machine csgrad.cs.unc.edu
+- The file used to cause this is .gitlab-ci.yml
+- In order to set up sshing into the virtual machine, I generated a new key pair.
+- I stored the new private key in Gitlab - Settings - CI/CD - Variables
+- I stored the public key on the VM in ~/.ssh/authorized_keys

 # System overview

 This nodejs app is in the form of server-rendered html.
 That is, whenever you visit a page, submit a form,